 Maybe because I thought you’d be so worried about where it was.
 I thought that you’d be out somewhere and looking for it wherever you were last because you really would think you were just wearing it.
 Because you always wear it.

 Maybe because I walked it down to the washer and washed it, and dried it and hung it – so it wouldn’t smell like you.

 Maybe it is because it is hanging in my laundry room.
 I see it too much.
 Every time I walk past it I feel saddened to see this shapeless red fabric and I think of that glamorous red short dress you were so excited to wear to your high school reunion.
 I remember us kids all oohing and aahing with gaped mouths over how wonderful you looked in that dress.
 You relished in that feeling.
 You always loved to feel special.
 This red sweater is not special.

 Maybe I’m sad because you don’t feel special anymore, and that was something you always did with graciousness.

 On the phone, your voice is now flat.
-Talking to you is like cold calling an elderly lady who is looking for some company but has no interest in sharing her life with you.
+Talking to you is like cold-calling an elderly lady who is open to light conversation but has no interest in sharing her life with you.